Among the numerous technical analysis tools available, the Ichimoku Cloud stands out as a comprehensive and versatile indicator

 This is a rarely used component of this indicator.
 If a point is plotted 26 candles behind closing prices for previous sessions, the chikou span will be formed.
 This calculation is automatically done by trading software.

-The chikou span feature suggests the market’s sentiment by showing the prevailing trend as it relates to the current price momentum.
+The chikou span feature suggests the market’s sentiment by showing the prevailing trend related to the current price momentum.

 How To Trade With The Ichimoku Cloud Indicator